tylerlong/next-js-finder/README.md

     - isolatedModules was set to true (requirement for babel)
     - jsx was set to preserve (next.js implements its own optimized jsx transform)
 ```

+### Maybe you just need client side rendering

+There is no point for server side rendering if you don't care about SEO.

+Client side rendering + Rest API would be sufficient.